-The Childcare Program offers one afternoon per week of swimming lessons for the children for three sessions during the school year.
-These swim sessions are instructed by qualified swim instructors and help the children to learn swimming techniques, water safety and also help the development of gross motor skills.
+The Preschool program offers free swim for the children during the school year.
+These swim sessions are facilitated by your child's classroom teachers and help the children to gain comfort in the water, learn water safety and also help the development of gross motor skills.
 Children ages three and above and toilet trained will participate.

-If parents do not give their children permission to participate in the swim program and later change their decision, the child may begin swimming when a new session begins or when space permits.
 As the child engages in these activities, many opportunities occur for social, cognitive, emotional, and physical learning at the child's own level and interest.
-If you have any questions or concerns about the aquatics program, please contact the Aquatics Director at 545-8640.
+If you have any questions or concerns about the aquatics program, please contact the Aquatics Director, Myles Phelps at 545-8640 or mphelps@weinsteinjcc.org.